VEOBTS/Nova-coin-/readme.md

 1000 is the amount to mint, and <recipient_address> is the destination wallet.

 This call is done after the module is published, i.e., after deployment.
+##
+The Nova Coin module helps beginners understand how coins and treasury objects work on Sui.
+It demonstrates how init and mint control coin creation and distribution, and provides hands-on experience with on-chain smart contract interactions.
+This project serves as a solid foundation for learning Move and blockchain development.